Thales-eth/Dekiru_client/README.md

 # Dekiru: A Language Exchange Application (Japanese/Spanish) built using the MERN Stack

+Dekiru is a language exchange application built using the MERN stack that enables users to communicate with each other via sockets and share photos.
+In addition, the application provides a platform for language learners to find teachers and make payments using Stripe.
+Dekiru's matching tool connects users with similar interests, and the proximity-based search feature helps users find language speakers near them.

 # Deployed Application

 The deployed application can be found at the following link: "https://dekiru.vercel.app/".
 The application has been developed aesthetically for Desktop.